 Do walkie talkies use cell towers?

-Almost all walkie talkies use a cell tower to send and receive signals just like a cell phone, but since most of the transmitters are located on top of hills or high buildings transmission range is limited.
+Almost all walkie talkie use a cell tower to send and receive signals just like a cell phone, but since most of the transmitters are located on top of hills or high buildings transmission range is limited.
 The maximum range for walkie-talkies depends on terrain, building materials, antenna gain, transmitter's location, and atmospheric conditions.

 What is the average range of a Walkie talkie?